txt/se16/project/feb1.md

 + Document some problem _"P"_ with some user group _"U"_ using some tool _"T"_ to achieve some goal _"G"_.
 + Guess what tools you will be using to fix that problem:
     + Identify  some _start up exercise_ (not connected to the March and April deliverables) where

+As to selecting some _start up exercise_, this is just some moderately complex piece of quick coding in your preferred toolkit which:

 + Your team can demonstrate competency  using that tool.
 + Your team can practice working together, using Github.

-Note that to _document some problem_ you can either
+As  to _documenting some problem_ you can either

 + _Find one_, as described in the literature (e.g. standard programmer errors
   [^errors1]<sup>,</sup>[^errors2]<sup>,</sup>[^errors3]<sup>,</sup>[^errors4];